Dhroov7/Hacktoberfest2019/README.md

 1. Fork this repository.
 2. Clone your forked repository to your local machine.
 3. Add your name in Contributors.md file.
-4. Write these command on your terminal-
+4. Write these commands on your terminal-
 ```
 git add -A
 git commit -m "your name"